FractalZeroShadow/The-CoRE-Codex/1-Bridge_Theories/The-Botanical-Bridge.md

 Every garden is a living demonstration of:
 - The Fractal Codex's bifurcation dynamics
 - Wolfram's computational universe
-- The Feigenbaum constant's universal governance
+- The Golden Ratio's governance of form and the Feigenbaum constant's governance of transition
 - The Observer principle in biological form

 When we see a plant spiral toward the sun and suddenly sprout a leaf, we're witnessing: